jboyflaga2/Math-ComSci-Exercises/CS106X-Winter2016/Assignments/README.md

 1. The use of randomInteger from the "random.h" library - take note that the parameters (low, high) are INCLUSIVE.
 I experienced runtime error because of index out of bounds.

 2. Another difficulty I encountered is in updating the list of chambers after removing the wall.
 After removing the wall, I needed to remove the two chambers that **was** separated by the wall.
 And because I was using a `<Vector>` to contain the list of `Chambers`, when I tried to remove the first chamber, the indices of the `<Vector>` already changed.
 When I tried to remove the second chamber, the one removed _by the code I have written_ is not the one I intended to remove.
-The reson was because the indices already changed.
+The reason is because the indices already changed.

 ------------------------------